Bose Hearing Aids: Release Date, Price, Benefits & Alternative

 Unlike self-fitting hearing aids, which are prescribed by an audiologist, over the counter hearing aids can be purchased by anyone who wants them without the need to consult a medical professional.

-OTC hearing aids are also self-fitting, but they can be purchased at your leisure without a prescription.
+OTC hearing aids are also self-fitting and they can be purchased at your leisure without a prescription.

 Bose’s new hearing aid is a potentially revolutionary product that may make it easier than ever for hearing loss sufferers to improve their hearing affordably without the need for multiple time-consuming doctor visits.